Approach | DMAA

 active partner

-Each person's experience of a place is highly individual.
-But these experiences are not independent of the space.
-Rather, they emerge reciprocally, like a pas de deux.
-We intensify the spatial experience by carefully orchestrating the relationship between routes, thresholds and spaces.
+Each person experiences a place in a unique way.
+But these experiences do not exist in isolation from the space itself.
+Rather, they emerge in a dynamic interaction, much like a pas de deux.
+We enhance the spatial experience by carefully orchestrating the relationship between pathways, thresholds and spaces.

-determine whether transitions between external and internal spaces flow or are marked by rigid contrasts, make us aware of such sensory spatial characteristics as narrowness and breadth.
-We understand a building as an active partner that can contribute as much to the physical experience of the individual as to social interaction and the emergence of the collective.
+These elements influence movement by accelerating it or slowing it down; define whether transitions between indoor and outdoor spaces are fluid or abrupt; and heighten our awareness of spatial sensations such as narrowness and openness.
+We see a building as an active partner – one that contributes as much to the individual experience as to social interaction and the emergence of the collective.

 Information –